Weston Stalking Lawyer

 There are three different degrees of stalking defined in Connecticut statutes in addition to electronic stalking.
 The actions that are considered stalking are similar, but different scenarios dictate whether the offense is treated more or less severely.

-Second degree stalking under CGS 53a-181d consists of engaging in a course of conduct that would cause fear in a reasonable person.
-The fear could be for physical safety of themselves or another or for continuance of their job or career.
+Second-degree stalking under CGS 53a-181d consists of engaging in a course of conduct that would cause fear in a reasonable person.
+The fear could be for the physical safety of themselves or another or for the continuance of their job or career.